 (ii) Dead-End Mains.
 Dead-end mains shall not exceed 600 feet in length for main sizes less than 10 inches in diameter.

 (iii) Fire Hydrant Spacing.
-Fire hydrants shall be located so that all residential structures are within 500 feet and all nonresidential structures are within 150 feet of a hydrant.
-Fire hydrants shall be installed adjacent to a road or emergency vehicle lane at a spacing not to exceed 660 feet of vehicle travel distance.
+Fire hydrants shall be located so that all residential structures are within 500 feet, and all commercial structures are within 400 feet of a hydrant.
 Where the proposed buildings warrant, the Fire Authority may recommend a greater spacing distance or require additional hydrants and closer spacing based upon the applicable Fire Code or NFPA standards.

 (iv) Fire Hydrant Accessibility.
-Fire hydrants shall be accessible to fire district or fire department apparatus from a road (i.e., maintained public roads, privately-maintained roads, or emergency vehicle access roads) or unobstructed emergency vehicle lanes (i.e., driveway, parking drive aisle, or emergency vehicle lane).
+Fire hydrants shall be accessible to fire district or fire department apparatus from a road (i.e., maintained public roads, privately maintained roads, or emergency vehicle access roads) or unobstructed emergency access lanes (i.e., driveway, parking drive aisle, or emergency access lane).

 (v) Fire Hydrant Supply Lines.
 Fire hydrants shall be supplied by not less than a 6 inch diameter main installed on a looped system, or by not less than an 8 inch diameter main if the system is not looped or the fire hydrant is installed on a dead-end main exceeding 300 feet in length.